 Let’s talk poop: llama and alpaca poop to be exact!
 If you are providing care to these camelid residents, then you know there’s a lot of it!
 Thankfully, they tend to leave it all in one communal poop pile.
 There’s more to poop than you might think.
 A lot of time, energy, and close observation goes into providing quality care for camelid residents.
-Putting some of that energy into learning about what is normal versus abnormal llama and alpaca poop can help you provide better care for your residents, and it could even save a life in some instances!
+Putting some of that energy into learning about what is normal versus abnormal llama and alpaca poop can help you provide better care for your residents, even saving lives in some instances!

 Consistency And Texture

 Keeping in mind that “normal” varies between individuals, the consistency of healthy stool should present as firm, multiple individual pellets sometimes referred to as “beans”.
 They should fall to the ground in individual pellets, keep their shape, and not be packed tightly together.
 Some light clumping can be normal.
 Stools consisting of loose piles, dry and hard fecal matter, or watery diarrhea should be noted and action taken where appropriate.
 Dry, hard stools that may or may not be coated in mucous can be indicative of digestive issues and impaction.
 Soft, unformed stools may be caused by consuming lush grasses or from stress (among other things).
 Watery or profuse diarrhea is also a cause for serious concern and can be a sign of parasites, systemic disease, or other serious health issues.
 Both constipation and diarrhea should be taken seriously and your veterinarian should be contacted.
 Some causes for different consistencies are more serious than others, though it’s important to act quickly and take these signs seriously as they might be life-threatening.
 In addition to the above, be sure to check your camelid resident’s stools for the presence of parasites, which may be visible in their fecal matter.
 However, this is not always the case and regular fecal tests should be performed.